rudiculous/rdcl-middleware/README.md

 built.
 The assets are built the first time they are requested and are then kept in memory.

+In development mode, files will not be concatenated.
+Instead, the helper functions will include all assets seperately.

 ## production

 When in production, the assets should have already been generated.
-When generating the assets (using the assets-task provided), a manifest.json file is created.
+When generating the assets (using the assets task provided), a manifest.json file is created.
 This file contains information on which assets have been created and where they are stored.